 How the world’s smartest recruiting teams advertise their jobs

-Talent Acquisition and recruitment marketing teams today are constantly running against the clock and uncertain budgets to achieve their hiring goals.
-They continue to be tasked with finding more qualified applicants quickly – amidst a rising pile of varied challenges – at almost every stage in the recruitment process.
+Talent acquisition and recruitment marketing teams are constantly running against the clock and battling uncertain budgets to achieve their hiring goals.
+They continue to seek out more qualified applicants quickly – amidst a rising tide of varied challenges – at almost every stage in the recruitment process.

-So, how can they source the most qualified and relevant applicants that convert to successful hires quickly, with shrinking and uncertain budgets, and without compromising on candidate experience?
+So, how can they source great-fit applicants that convert to successful hires quickly, with shrinking and uncertain budgets, and without compromising the candidate experience?

 What Is Programmatic Job Advertising?

-Programmatic job advertising (or programmatic recruitment advertising) is the use of technology for buying, placing (distributing), and optimizing job ads – and their associated budget -automatically across the Internet.
-It is the application of a machine-driven, rules-based approach to buying recruitment (advertising) media that ensures the most relevant and effective:
+Programmatic job advertising (or programmatic recruitment advertising) is the use of technology for buying, placing (distributing), and optimizing job ads – and their associated budgetautomatically across the Internet.
+It is the application of a machine-driven, rules-based approach to buying recruitment (advertising) media that ensures the most relevant and effective use of budget.
+Here’s how.

-- Costs: by setting the right bids and budget caps (by job, publisher, etc.) and advertising on the right channels, to avoid both over- and under-spends.
+• Costs: by setting the right bids and budget caps (by job, publisher, etc.) and advertising on the right channels, to avoid both over and under spending.
 This often involves the use of machine learning and AI to automate the process of bidding on job ad placements across the Internet.

-- Traffic: by setting caps to deliver the right volume of relevant, high-quality applications for your jobs.
+• Traffic: by setting caps to deliver the right volume of relevant, great-fit candidates for your jobs.
 This ensures you always have an adequate number of applicants for each of your open positions and leftover budgets can be allocated to other hard-to-fill jobs.

 To summarize, programmatic job advertising ensures the most qualified job-seekers are targeted with the most relevant job ads on the right channels – at the right time and cost.
 All of this translates into recruitment with meaningful ROI.

-Cost: Recruitment teams are currently under a tremendous amount of stress in terms of budgets, especially since the onset of the global COVID-19 pandemic, which has severely impacted their ability to hire according to plan.
-Most talent acquisition organizations or staffing / RPO teams are operating with reduced and uncertain budgets, forcing them to explore more creative and cost- effective ways to source the most qualified talent.
+Cost: Recruitment teams are currently under a tremendous amount of stress in terms of budgets.
+Most talent acquisition organizations or staffing/RPO teams are operating with reduced and uncertain budgets, forcing them to explore more creative and cost-effective ways to source the most qualified talent.

-Transparency: Recruitment marketing teams may also be painfully unaware of how their talent (candidate) sources are really performing when it comes to hiring outcomes and related costs.
-This lack of transparency could be due to either their reliance on post-and-pray job sites or the lack of visibility into down-the-funnel metrics beyond cost-per-click (CPC) or cost-per-applicant (CPA).
-The ability to compare these metrics – all the way from click to application to hire – in real-time across various job sites as well as search engine job ads and social media, is non-existent in most platforms.
+Transparency: Recruitment marketing teams may also be painfully unaware of how their talent sources are really performing when it comes to hiring outcomes and related costs.
+This lack of transparency could be due to either their reliance on post-and-pray job sites or the lack of visibility into down-the-funnel metrics beyond cost per click (CPC) or cost per applicant (CPA).
+The ability to compare these metrics – all the way from click to application to hire – in real-time across various job sites, as well as search engine job ads and social media, is non-existent in most platforms.

 With all of these different options, how can your internal talent acquisition team know which types of posts and which channels will work the best for your needs?
 Traditional recruitment advertising is rife with inefficiencies.
 It takes a lot of time and effort to manage multiple job advertising vendors or publishers, collect and consolidate data, and track spending.